Jessica Yatrofsky: Reception

 New York Press calls her work with male subjects "sensual and soft—a weirdly incongruous beauty that isn't masculine in the traditional sense, but unquestionably male."
 Her monograph, I Heart Boy, was also ranked #5 on The Advocate's "Top 10".
 ELLE Magazine also remarked that "Her photos are a provocative—and, in a world full of Terry Richardson types, much-needed—portrayal of male sexuality."

 Yatrofsky's photography monograph I Heart Girl was featured on Dazed in "The most exciting new photography books" of 2015.
 Cosmopolitan Magazine said "The photos are simple and soulful."
 Nina Bahadur of HuffPost remarked that Yatrofsky's "book of portraits shows the huge breadth of people that identify as feminine, urging the viewer to rethink female beauty." i-D adding that I Heart Girl is "Confounding traditional representations of women in mass media and undermining institutionalized notions of masculinity and femininity."
 New York Magazine says Yatrofsky's work is "Challenging ideas of femininity, masculinity, and the way we think of gender."

-The New York Times took notice of Yatrofsky's unique collaboration with Jean Paul Gaultier for the 2014 men's wear Paris showcase, "Shooting on the roof of the designer’s building in Paris, the models opened their overcoats like wings under the gray clouds or ran toward the camera with a blue tunic swaying under a jacket."
+The New York Times took notice of Yatrofsky's unique collaboration with Jean Paul Gaultier for the 2014 men's wear Paris showcase, "Shooting on the roof of the designer's building in Paris, the models opened their overcoats like wings under the gray clouds or ran toward the camera with a blue tunic swaying under a jacket."

 Interview Magazine spoke with Yatrofsky in 2016 about her work as an activist where she stated, "I think art itself can contribute to a gentle revolution where resilience is celebrated and revered."

-In an October 2017 review for Forbes, Brienne Walsh wrote, “[i]n Pink Privacy, the feminine reigns supreme.”
-New York Magazine contributor Adam Lehrer said, “Pink Privacy feels like a comedic rebuttal to the oh-so-serious nature of the art world, while still a work of literary art in its own right.”
-Emily McDermott with i-D wrote “Jessica Yatrofsky has added poetry to her practice.
-Pink Privacy is a revelatory approach to the form.”
-In an interview with Nylon Magazine Yatrofsky said, “...Pink Privacy is a self-portrait in many ways that the photographs are not.
-The photographs are... you can see what I care about, you can see me in them, but I don’t necessarily feel like I am always representing myself in a portrait of someone else.”
-In November 2017 Untitled Magazine stated that “Jessica Yatrofsky’s most recent creative endeavor, Pink Privacy, continues to fearlessly confront body politics, beauty and gender.”
+New York Magazine contributor Adam Lehrer said, "Pink Privacy feels like a comedic rebuttal to the oh-so-serious nature of the art world, while still a work of literary art in its own right."
+Emily McDermott with i-D wrote "Jessica Yatrofsky has added poetry to her practice.
+Pink Privacy is a revelatory approach to the form."
+In an interview with Nylon Magazine Yatrofsky said, "...Pink Privacy is a self-portrait in many ways that the photographs are not.
+The photographs are... you can see what I care about, you can see me in them, but I don't necessarily feel like I am always representing myself in a portrait of someone else."
+In November 2017 Untitled Magazine stated that "Jessica Yatrofsky's most recent creative endeavor, Pink Privacy, continues to fearlessly confront body politics, beauty and gender."